kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## Readable Generation Strengthens Abstraction Rather Than Weakening It
+## Readable Generation Strengthens Abstraction Rather Than Weakening It { #readable-generation }

 There is a common misconception that if developers ever need to inspect an abstraction's implementation, then the abstraction has failed.